Martha's Secret to the Perfect Grilled Cheese Sandwich

 "[Mayo has] supposedly fewer calories, and it's very tasty, and the bread doesn't burn," Martha says.

-You can watch Martha and Kevin make an impressive grilled cheese sandwich here, and then try your hand at Martha's favorite grilled cheese with our recipe.
-Like Martha says, any combination of cheese and bread will make for a great grilled cheese—but Martha's mayo-first approach is what makes your sandwich that much more toasty.
+After you watch Martha and Kevin make an impressive grilled cheese sandwich, try your hand at Martha's favorite grilled cheese with our recipe.
+As Martha says, any combination of cheese and bread will make for a great grilled cheese—but Martha's mayo-first approach is what makes your sandwich that much more toasty.